galbrecht18/Salesforce-Page-Layout-Assignment-Analyzer/README.md

-# Page Layout Assignment Anaylzer
+# Page Layout Assignment Analyzer

 Quick project to determine which page layouts aren't actively assigned to any profiles or record types in Salesforce and thus can be deleted.